-NOTICE OF ANNUAL AND SPECIAL MEETING OF UNITHOLDER
+NOTICE OF ANNUAL AND SPECIAL MEETING OF UNITHOLDERS

-NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the holders (the "Unitholders") of trust units ("Units") of Artis Real Estate Investment Trust ("Artis" or the "REIT") will be held at the Main Floor Conference Centre, 360 Main Street, in Winnipeg, Manitoba on Thursday, the 16th day of June, 2016, at 11:00 a.m.
+NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the holders (the "Unitholders") of trust units ("Units") of Artis Real Estate Investment Trust ("Artis" or the "REIT") will be held at the Del Crewson Conference Centre, 360 Main Street, in Winnipeg, Manitoba on Thursday, the 15th day of June, 2017, at 11:00 a.m.
 CT for the following purposes:

-- 1. to receive the annual consolidated financial statements of Artis for the year ended December 31, 2015, including the external auditor's report; - 2. to fix the number of trustees of Artis ("Trustees") to be elected at eight (8); - 3. to elect the Trustees who will hold office until the next annual meeting of the Unitholders; - 4. to appoint the external auditor of Artis for the ensuing year and authorize the Trustees to fix the remuneration of the external auditor; - to consider and, if thought advisable, to pass a resolution, the full text of which is set forth in the accompanying Management Information Circular, authorizing and approving certain amendments to Artis' Fourth Amended and Restated Declaration of Trust dated August 2, 2012 to implement advance notice provisions relating to Unitholder nomination of Trustees; and - 6. to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the annual consolidated financial statements of Artis for the year ended December 31, 2016, including the external auditor's report; - 2. to fix the number of trustees of Artis ("Trustees") to be elected at eight (8); - to elect the Trustees who will hold office until the next annual meeting of the Unitholders; - 4. to appoint the external auditor of Artis for the ensuing year and authorize the Trustees to fix the remuneration of the external auditor; - 5. to consider and, if thought advisable, to pass, with or without variation, a resolution approving the adoption of a Third Amended and Restated Unitholder Rights Plan Agreement, which renews and amends the current Unitholder Rights Plan of Artis, as more fully described in the accompanying Management Information Circular; and, - 6. to transact such other business as may properly come before the Meeting or any adjournment thereof.